dhutapratama/docs/deployment.md

 <a name="introduction"></a>
 ## Introduction

-When you're ready to deploy your Laravel application to production, there are some important things you can do to make sure your application is running as efficiently as possible.
-In this document, we'll cover some great starting points for making sure your Laravel application is deployed properly.
+When you're ready to deploy your Lets application to production, there are some important things you can do to make sure your application is running as efficiently as possible.
+In this document, we'll cover some great starting points for making sure your Lets application is deployed properly.

 <a name="server-requirements"></a>
 ## Server Requirements

-The Laravel framework has a few system requirements.
+The Lets framework has a few system requirements.
 You should ensure that your web server has the following minimum PHP version and extensions:

 <div class="content-list" markdown="1">